 Date Written: March 25, 2020

-As one of the targets of Mortenson and Bagley’s critique (and of several other recent articles taking similar positions), I beg to differ.
-In a prior article, I argued that the Nondelegation Doctrine has a firm constitutional foundation in the Constitution’s original meaning.
+As one of the targets of these anti-nondelegation polemics, I am unconvinced.
+In a prior article, I took the position that the Nondelegation Doctrine has a firm foundation in the Constitution’s original meaning.
 Despite one hundred ten pages of their best efforts, Mortenson and Bagley fail to call that conclusion into doubt.
-Another nondelegation skeptic, however, comes much closer.
-Nicholas Parrillo, in a recent article, argues that the Constitution enshrined no meaningful nondelegation principle.
-The centerpiece of his account is Congress’s 1798 delegation of broad powers to administrators of the 1798 direct tax.
-Yet Parrillo’s argument, while stronger than Mortenson and Bagley’s, ultimately does not undermine the Nondelegation Doctrine’s constitutional bona fides, either.
+And Parrillo’s argument, while stronger than Mortenson and Bagley’s, ultimately does not undermine the Nondelegation Doctrine’s constitutional bona fides, either.
 In this Article, I advance a reinforced argument that the Nondelegation Doctrine is amply justified under an originalist reading of the Constitution while highlighting the flaws in recent scholarly arguments to the contrary, especially those made by Mortenson and Bagley and Parrillo.

 Keywords: Non-delegation, Constitution, Originalism, Interpretation, Regulation, History, Framing, Response, Mortenson, Bagley, Founding, Delegation, Separation of Powers, Nicholas, Parrillo, Christine, Chabot, Kevin, Arlyck, Direct, Tax, 1798

 Suggested Citation: Suggested Citation